Ohanaeze: Buhari is using Fuel scarcity to punish and impoverish the Igbos

 The President of Ohanaeze Ndigbo, John Nwodo says President Buhari is using fuel scarcity to punish and impoverish the Igbos.

 In his Christmas message on Saturday, Nwodo blame President Buhari for deliberately causing fuel scarcity in order to impoverish the Igbos.
-He said every policies of Buhari administration was against the interest of the Igbos and urge all Igbos to keep hope alive and strive to invest as much as they can
+He said every policies of Buhari administration was against the interest of the Igbos and urge all Igbos to keep hope alive and strive to invest as much as they can.

 “They know that at this period in the year Ndigbo travel a lot to their homeland, that’s when the government chose to close our airport, that’s when they allow fuel shortage to take place, this is very unfair and insensitive,